parallelchain-io/parallelchain-docs/docs/getting_started/installation.md

 ## Introduction
 ---

-Parallelchain light client (`pchain`) is a command-line tool for you to connect and interact with the ParallelChain Mainnet. `pchain` supports Windows and Linux/MacOs.
+ParallelChain client (`pchain_client`) is a command-line tool for you to connect and interact with the ParallelChain Mainnet. `pchain_client` supports Windows and Linux/MacOs.

-Throughout the section [Getting Started](installation.md), we will describe how to transfer tokens, deploy smart contract and call contract with real world examples by using `pchain`.
-You can find all `pchain` commands with sample outputs in the [References](references.md) section.
+Throughout the section, we will describe how to transfer tokens, deploy smart contract and call contract with real world examples by using `pchain_client`.

 ## For Windows
 ---

-Download the compressed zip file from [https://cms.parallelchain.io/parallelchain-very-light_win_v0.2.0.zip](https://cms.parallelchain.io/parallelchain-very-light_win_v0.2.0.zip)
+Download the compressed zip file from [https://cms.parallelchain.io/parallelchain-client_v0.3.1_win.zip](https://cms.parallelchain.io/parallelchain-client_v0.3.1_win.zip)

-Unzip the file to extract the executable `pchain.exe`.
+Unzip the file to extract the executable `pchain_client.exe`.

 ![Screenshot](../screen/win_install_1.png)